eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

     **mean** = **86.8mph**, **median** = **87.4mph**, and **sd** =
     **4.0mph** seems plausible.
--   However, given that I omitted \~1400 `ground_balls` because they were mistracked in `System B`, a relatively high maximum predicted average isn’t too surprising.
-It is feasible, though would definitely need much refining, investigation, and analysis.
+-   However, given that I omitted \~1400 `ground_balls` because they were "mistracked" in `System B`, a relatively high maximum predicted average isn’t too surprising.
+It is feasible, though would definitely need more refining, investigation, and analysis.